-(1) Notional amounts include gross notionals related to open long and short futures contracts of \$24,956 and \$84,980, respectively.
-The unsettled fair value on these futures contracts (excluded from the table above) of \$214 and \$127, is included in Receivables - Brokers, dealers and clearing organizations, respectively, in the Company's consolidated statement of financial condition.
+Notional amounts include gross notionals related to open long and short futures contracts of \$28,403 and \$43,350, respectively.
+The unsettled fair value on these futures contracts (excluded from the table above) of \$368 and \$81, is included in Receivables - Brokers, dealers and clearing organizations and Payables - Brokers, dealers and clearing organizations, respectively, in the Company's consolidated statement of financial condition.